ngrogg/kattis-solutions/README.md

 GroggQuadrantSelection is my solution for the problem "Quadrant Selection" <br/>
 GroggTTS is my solution for the problem "Take Two Stones", this one is in C++ <br/>
 GroggFizzBuzz is my solution to the problem "FizzBuzz" <br/>
-GroggTimeLoop is my solution to the problem "Stuck In A Time Loop" <br/>
+GroggTimeLoop is my solution to the problem "Stuck In A Time Loop", this one is also in C++ <br/>
 All solutions are in Python 3 unless noted otherwise!